jshmrtn/s2i-nodejs-nginx/README.md

 - lts (6)
 - latest (7)

+We will tag minor versions as well, but these will be replaced.
+If using this builder, you should always set major versions or lts/latest.

 ## Usage

 OpenShift allows you to quickly start a build using the web console, or the CLI.